 In 1920 the church building was moved to its present location and rededication services were held.
 In 1923, with our help, the Woodlawn Baptist Church, a mission church, was established (Unfortunately, this church disbanded in 1936).
 In 1927 the church changed its name to The First Baptist Church of West Allis.

 As the church grew, so did the need for expansion.
 In 1929, a new church building was constructed.
 Incorporated into the structure was the original building which was covered with brick veneer to match the new sanctuary.
 While the depression years were difficult, the church managed to survive by hard work and the restructuring of debt.

 For the 110th anniversary in 1951, Carillonic Bells were installed and stained glass windows planned.
 The windows were completed three years later in 1954.
 Because membership continued to grow, the building once again expanded, breaking ground in 1959 for the Educational Wing which was dedicated in 1960.
 As part of our 150th Anniversary celebration, the South Wing, which is the original church building and oldest public building in West Allis was refurbished.

 The First Baptist Church of West Allis has a long and wonderful history and we invite you to become a part of it.

-We are celebrating 175 years as a church this year, culminating with a large service on May 22, 2016.
-To prepare, we have a series of "history moments" at our service every week.
-Please join us to see our history come alive.
+We celebrated 175 years as a church in 2016, culminating with a large service on May 22, 2016.
+To prepare, we had a series of "history moments" at our service every week, prepared by member John Wothe.
+It was our history coming alive.
 If you have missed any of the past videos, please watch here: